rasmus-kirk/halo/documents/thesis/thesis.md

 Note that for the Plonk protocol specifically, $S = H = \{ 1, \o, \o^2, \dots,
 \o^{n-1} \}$ for the reason that $Z_s$ then becomes $Z_s = X^n - 1$ because
 $\o$ is a root of unity of order $n$.
 This is much more efficient to compute.
-The $\alpha$'s are used since we need a linearly independant combination of $\vec{F}$.
+The $\alpha$'s are used since we need a linearly independent combination of $\vec{F}$.
 We use powers of $\alpha$ instead of a vector of
 $\alpha$'s ($\vec{\a}$) to reduce the necessary communication between the prover and verifier, thusly reducing proof size.